 Having selected the ingredients, you need somebody who knows how to make a dish out of them.

-With the technology possessing the potential of being highly secure, convenient and quick, it's the development team who determines whether the ultimate product will be like this or not.
+With the technology possessing the potential of being highly secure, convenient, and quick, it's the development team that determines whether the ultimate product will be like this or not.